 Wales Travel Guide

 For such a small country, Wales has a lot to offer.
-With dramatic mountains, spectacular seashores, tumbling rivers, fresh green valleys and Europe's largest concentration of medieval fortresses, it is a real gem that is often overlooked by tourists.
+With dramatic mountains, spectacular seashores, tumbling rivers, fresh green valleys and Europe's largest concentration of medieval fortresses, Wales is a real gem that is often overlooked by tourists.

 Though its largest city, Cardiff, has only about 350,000 residents, cities in Wales are home to interesting urban atmospheres that retain a certain historical quaintness while providing all the modern amenities one could ask for.
 Cardiff, especially, has in recent years emerged as one of the hippest cities in the UK.
 Resort towns like Llandudno, Swansea and Tenby provide elegant seaside escapes, and medieval fortifications such as Caernarfon and Conwy offer glimpses into Wales' thousand-year-old history.